 Plastic - Bomber A family, Rattle Traps, Norman N family

-Just as in any other lure type I have two main concerns when choosing color.
-I'm thinking about primary forage then I'm thinking about water clarity.
-On the forage end I can lump together three basic color schemes.
+Like any other lure type, I have two main concerns when choosing a color.
+I'm thinking about primary forage, then I'm thinking about water clarity.
+On the forage end, I can lump together three basic color schemes.

 - Shad Imitating Baits - this includes all types of shad, herring, minnows, or shiners.
 Crankbait colors like pearl, white, silver, and chrome. (gel-flake colors)

 - Perch /Sunfish Imitating baits include Sunfish, Bluegill, Perch, and Red Ear.
 Crankbait colors like chartreuse blue back, chartreuse black back, brown and chartreuse, firetiger (PERCH),

 - Crawfish Imitators - Crankbait colors that involve browns, oranges, khaki, blacks, and blue in the mix.

 The Deflection Factor